 The only solace for Vancouver fans was a top-ten pick at the 2014 Draft that promised to return some needed young talent to the franchise.
 With this selection, the Canucks chose Jake Virtanen, a skilled power forward who had the build to become a dominant force in the league.

 After he made the Canucks roster to start the 2015-16 season, Virtanen suffered an injury that derailed his rookie season.
 Once he returned from injury, he bounced around the American Hockey League and the NHL for the 2016-17 season, until he found a full time starting role throughout 2017-18.

-Even with consistent ice time, Virtanen has not been able to develop into that dominating power forward that the Canucks had hoped for, with his career-best scoring only netting 25 points.
-As a franchise flush with young, elite talent, his future in Vancouver is uncertain as he enters the 2020 offseason as a restricted free agent.
+Even with consistent ice time, Virtanen has not been able to develop into that dominating power forward that the Canucks had hoped for.
+As a franchise flush with young, elite talent, his future in Vancouver is uncertain, even if he signed a two-year extension with the franchise back in 2020.

 #7: Haydn Fleury

 As the second defenseman selected at the 2014 Draft, the Carolina Hurricanes had big hopes for Haydn Fleury.
 As a big, physical defender that posted solid scoring numbers in the WHL, Fleury was everything that general managers hope to find on draft day.